-- 1 With the "safety" in the on safe position, turn the shotgun over so the trigger guard is facing up, then push the carrier down with your finger as far as it will go. - 2 Shells are retained in the magazine by the shell stop, which catches the rim of the shell base.
-Locate the shell stop inside the receiver on

-- the right side of the loading port (visually to the left side when looking down into the loading port). - 3 Push inward on the shell stop with your index finger (Figure 15) to release a shell from the magazine.
-As the shell stop is pressed in, the shell will be forced out of the magazine under spring pressure.
+- 1 With the "safety" in the on safe position, turn the shotgun over so the trigger guard is facing up, then depress the carrier with your finger as far as it will go. - 2 Shells are retained in the magazine by the shell stop that catches the rim of the shell base.
+Locate the shell stop inside the receiver on the right side of the loading port (visually to the left side when looking down into the loading port). - 3 Push inward on the shell stop with your index finger (Figure 14) to release a shell from the magazine.
+As the shell stop is pressed in, a shell will be forced out of the magazine under spring pressure.
 Catch the shell in your hand as it comes out.